LibraryBeales/Web-Scraping/index.md

 <a href="https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping&filepath=scrape1.ipynb" target="_blank">![A constellate launch button](https://constellate.org/images/constellate-badge.svg)</a>

 <span style="font-size:smaller;">To use Constellate you will have to create a JSTOR login that is separate from your University login.
-Instructions for that are here:  <a href="https://librarybeales.github.io/CreateLogin/" target=blank>LINK</a></span>
+Instructions for that are here:  <a href="https://librarybeales.github.io/CreateLogin/" target=blank>Making a Constellate Account</a></span>

-## Project #2: Exploring and Analyzing Data from Web Scraping
+## Project #2: Exploring Website Structure and Getting Specific Data from Web Scraping

 Normally, in a web scraping project, you are